humancalico/sophos-cli/README.md

 # `sophosd`

-A CLI daemon written in Rust to connect to Sophos.
+A CLI daemon written in Rust for connecting to Sophos.

 # Installation and Usage